HowHsu/Linux-Kernel-Notes/kernel/vfs/extent.md

     a file of 4GB, you have to fill all the 4GB blocks to zeroes.
 With es tree, you can just set up metadata like the extent and extent status, and mark it as UNWRITTEN, and allocate data blocks in block map, no need to do any data IO.

  - `HOLE`
+    **no pages in page cache, and no ondisk blocks either.**

     stands for a hole in a file, in this case, the pblk is meaningless.
 The file logical range doesn't have it's physical range ondisk.
  - `DELAYED`
+    **pages exits in page cache, no ondisk blocks.**
+    **(This is why es tree is invented)**

     This is used by a feature called delay allocation.
-Normally, when a buffered write request writes some data to the page cache and expands the file size, it should allocate blocks ondisk immediately.
+Normally, when a buffered write request writes some data to the page cache and expands the file size or fill a hole area, it should allocate blocks ondisk immediately.
     But actually we can delay the allocation to the writeback period, this will improve the latency.
 Think about the situation of no es tree: to distinguish HOLE and DELAYED extent, we have to look into the page cache to see if there are pages in the range.
 That makes things complicated and may cause bugs.
     (comments are welcome here: why it's complicated?
 I just get this from mail list) With this flag, we can do all these by just checking this flag.
+    The advantage of this feature is we can gether neighbor logical blocks and in the writeback period we try to allocate contiguous physical blocks to get better performance.

  - `REFERENCED`
     undiscovered.
 TOBEDONE.